How much do your employees know about data privacy?

-Measures such as the General Data Protection Regulation (GDPR) and the California Consumer Protection Act (CCPA) help raise awareness of the need for data privacy.
-More and more people are realizing how large corporations are leveraging their personal information.
+As measures like the GDPR and the California Consumer Protection Act (CCPA) raised awareness over the need for data privacy, more and more consumers realize how large corporations are leveraging and sometimes exploiting their personal information.

-Companies must talk about data privacy to build a security-aware culture.
-When your employees understand how websites and companies are using their data, they are more likely to think twice about sharing their personal data and credentials online.
+Talking openly about data privacy is the first step to building a security-aware culture.
+The better employees understand how websites and companies use their data, the more careful they will be about sharing their sensitive information online.

 How To Make Data Privacy A Year-Round Focus